 Southeast Community College

 also expanded its mission to include diversity education, and it now requires every staff person to complete a certain number of hours of “diversity credit” in the form of professional development activities each year.
-While there was some initial concern that focusing on the global picture would shortchange the diversity issues facing the United States, it was concluded that both awareness of cultural and racial diversity on the domestic front, along with appreciation of global issues, were worthy goals that could be accomplished simultaneously.
+While there was some initial concern that focusing on the global picture would shortchange the diversity issues facing the United States, it was concluded that both awareness of cultural and racial diversity on the domestic front, along with an appreciation of global issues, were worthy goals that could be accomplished simultaneously.

 What Southeast Community College